Fiolstræde 18: 1845 census

 The property was home to 57 residents at the 1845 census.
 Vilhelm Vestermann, a master bookbinder, resided on the ground floor with his wife Josephine Marie Vestermann, their three children (aged one to eight) and one maid.
 Johanne Kruse, a widow, resided on the ground floor with her daughter Nancy Christiane Kruse and the lodger Johan Henningsen (language teacher).
 Christian Brun, a master painter, resided on the first floor with his wife Frederikke Brun, two painter's apprentices and one lodger.
 Anton Kahn, a Jewish man (profession unknown), resided on the first floor with his wife Cecilie Kahn, their two children (aged five and eight) and one maid.
 Andreas Græs, a building painter, resided on the second floor with his wife Caroline Græs, their five children (aged five to 18) and three lodgers (painter, tanner and tailor).
-Marie Larsen, a widow, resided in the other second-floor apartment with her 21-uear-old daughter Pauline Larsen and three lodgers.
+Marie Larsen, a widow, resided in the other second-floor apartment with her 21-year-old daughter Pauline Larsen and three lodgers.
 Anders Ludvig Stangerup, a chairmaker, resided in the garret with his wife Else Margrethe Stangerup, their three children (aged two to eight) and one lodger.
 Johan Henrich Christoff Uhde, a master tailor, resided in the garret with his wife Anne Lusie Uhde and their 13-year-old son.
 Cirstine Berg, a widow employed with needlework, resided in the garret with her three children (aged 13 to 23).
 Niels Jensen, a grocer (høker), resided in the basement with his wife Anne Cathrine Jensen and their four children (aged four to 12).

 1860 census

 The building photographed by Johannes Hauerslev.

 The building was home to 40 residents at the 1860 census.
-Julius Lund, a master tailor, resided in the building with his wife Albertine Sophie Lund, their foir-year-old son and one lodger.
+Julius Lund, a master tailor, resided in the building with his wife Albertine Sophie Lund, their four-year-old son and one lodger.
 Diderich Jacob Forbæch, a pharmacist, resided in the building with his wife Alise Sophie Forbæch and their 25-year-old son.
 Carl F. Nielsen, a ship builder, resided in the building with his wife Aanna Nielsen and two lodgers.
 Poul Christensen, a joiner, resided in the building with his wife Chatrine Christensen, their two foster children (aged 10 and 15).
 Johan Peter Mathisen, a brick-layer, resided in the building with his wife Severine Christiane Mathisen and their three children (aged one to seven).
 Peter Jensen, a man in his 30s (profession unknown), resided in the building with his wife Caroline Jensen and their three-year-old son.
-Peder Christian Schmidt, a workman, resided in the building with hisn wife Ane Elisabeth Schmidt, their 10-year-ol daughter and two lodgers.
+Peder Christian Schmidt, a workman, resided in the building with his wife Ane Elisabeth Schmidt, their 10-year-old daughter and two lodgers.
 Christen Rasmussen, a workman, resided in the basement with his wife Else Rasmussen, their 11-year-old son and one lodger.
 Ole Hansen, another workman, resided in the building with his wife Magrete Hansen and their two children (aged four and seven).